d12/ssh-to-actions/README.md

 # ssh-to-actions
-A GitHub Action that setups up a reverse SSH tunnel allowing you to SSH into the runner box from any internet-accessible machine.
+A GitHub Action that sets up a reverse SSH tunnel allowing you to SSH into the runner box from any internet-accessible machine.

 ## How it works